Mundinglaya Dikusumah: Summary

 King Silihwangi from Galuh married Nyimas Tejamantri.
 They had a son, Prince Guru Gantangan.
-When Prince Guru Gantangan was teenager, the King married Nyimas Padmawati, a princess from Sunda Kingdom.
+When Prince Guru Gantangan was a teenager, the King married Nyimas Padmawati, a princess from Sunda Kingdom.
 King Silihwangi then became the king of Sunda Kingdom or Pajajaran.
 Prince Guru Gantangan was then assigned as a regent in Kutabarang.
-From Queen Nyimas Padmawati, king Silihwangi has a son called Prince Mundinglaya.
+From Queen Nyimas Padmawati, King Silihwangi had a son called Prince Mundinglaya.

-Because Prince Guru Gantangan had not any children except an adopted son called Prince Sunten Jaya, he asked Padmawati to look after Prince Mundinglaya.
+Because Prince Guru Gantangan didn't have any children except an adopted son called Prince Sunten Jaya, he asked Padmawati to look after Prince Mundinglaya.
 Prince Guru Gantangan also took care of Sunten Jaya.
 However, Prince Gurugantangan loved his half brother more than his own son, a strange attitude which might have been caused by the difference in character of both princes.

 Prince Mundinglaya was an elegant, good looking as sweet where his nephew was proud and spoiled.
 It came not as a surprise when Prince Guru Gantangan's wife took care of him carefully.
 As a consequence, Prince Sunten Jaya became jealous of Prince Mundinglaya.
 So was the case with Prince Guru Gantangan.
 Prince Guru Gantangan put Prince Mundinglaya in prison with a reason that Prince Mundinglaya liked teasing a girl at court.

 This decision made the people and the nobility in Pajajaran took sides and the discord threatened the kingdom to lapse into a quarrel among brothers.

 At this critical moment something strange happened.
 One night Queen Nyimas Padmawati, Prince Mundinglaya"s mother had a strange dream.
 She was in her sleep seven "guriangs", creatures who usually lived in high mountains.
 They brought with them an amulet, called Layang Salaka Domas.
 The Queen heard the one who was holding the amulet in his hand, saying to the others: "There will be peace in Pajajaran only if a knight dares to fetch it from Jabaning Langit".

 As soon as she awoke the next morning, she told the king about it.
 The king was very interested in the dream and immediately asked all the people as well as the nobility, including Prince Guru Gantangan and Prince Sunten Jaya to gather in front of the palace yard, where he told them about the queen's dream.
 Afterwards he asked, "Is there a knight who is ready to go to Jabaning Langit to fetch the amulet?"

 No one responded.
 Not even Prince Sunten Jaya raised his voice.
 He was afraid of facing Jonggrang Kalapitung, a dangerous, forbidding giant who watched over the road.
 After a moment of silence it was Lengser, the Prime Minister, who raised his voice: "Your Majesty," he said, "everybody has heard you speaking, but there is still one man who has not.
 He is in prison.
 You have not asked him.
 He is Prince Mundinglaya."
 Hearing this the king ordered Prince Mundinglaya to be brought into his presence.
 Lengser then asked permission of Prince Guru Gantangan to release Prince Mundinglaya.